graphcore/popxl-addons/README.md

 import popxl_addons as addons
 ```

-For examples please see the [user guide](#user-guide), [MNIST examples](https://github.com/graphcore/tutorials/tree/master/tutorials/popxl) or [tests](tests).
+For examples please see the [user guide](#user-guide), [PopXL tutorials](https://github.com/graphcore/tutorials/tree/master/tutorials/popxl) or [tests](tests).

 Please note we are not currently accepting pull requests or issues on this repository.
 If you are actively using this repository and want to report any issues, please raise a ticket through the Graphcore support portal: https://www.graphcore.ai/support.

 ## Installation

-- Install the Poplar SDK >2.6 and source the enable.sh scripts for both PopART and Poplar as described in the [Getting Started guide](https://docs.graphcore.ai/en/latest/getting-started.html) for your IPU system
+- Install the Poplar SDK >=3.1 and source the enable.sh scripts for both PopART and Poplar as described in the [Getting Started guide](https://docs.graphcore.ai/en/latest/getting-started.html) for your IPU system
 - Create a Python virtual environment: `python3 -m venv <virtual_env>`
 - Activate the virtual environment: `. <virtual_env>/bin/activate`
 - Update `pip`: `pip3 install --upgrade pip`
 - If you cloned the `popxl.addons` repo, install its requirements in `popxl-addons` with `pip3 install -r requirements.txt` and add the repo to the python path.
-Otherwise, you can pip install `popxl.addons`: `pip3 install git+ssh://git@phabricator.sourcevertex.net/diffusion/POPXLADDONSINTERNAL/popxladdonsinternal.git`.
+Otherwise, you can pip install `popxl.addons`: `pip3 install git+ssh://git@github.com:graphcore/popxl-addons-internal.git`.

 ## Development

 * To reformat code to repo standard: `make lint`
-* To build documentation: `make docs`
 * Do not push to master branch.
 Make changes through github PR requests.

 ## User guide